The Top 5 Animated Adult TV Shows Of All Time

 It looked like The Simpsons would be the worst thing for kids to watch, and then MTV threw us Beavis & Butthead, softening the impact of everything else out there.
 A show about two kids hanging out, watching music video and just being idiots just so happened to resonate with 90’s kids more than anything else.

 The show raised all kinds of hell for concerned parents, leading to multiple lawsuits and debates over impressionable viewers and creating a TV rating system.
 That’s right, if there was anything in the way of creating a rating system for television, it was promptly tossed out the window when B&B arrived.
+Be it good or bad, this cartoon for adults made an impact.

-Although the show loses some serious points for lack of great storytelling, the impact the series made, and its ability to return to television over a decade later, makes it one of the best adult animated shows of all time.
+Although the show loses some serious points for lack of great storytelling, the impact the series made, and its ability to return to television over a decade later, makes it one of the best adult animated TV shows of all time.

 3) Family Guy